Choosing a Tree for your Landscape

 Some general guidelines for choosing trees for different soils:

-CLAY SOIL: Cedar Elm, Lacebark Elm, Canby Oak, Live Oak, Texas Red Oak, Shumard Oak, Chinese Pistache, Bradford Pear, and Mexican Sycamore.
+CLAY SOIL: Cedar Elm, Lacebark Elm, Canby Oak, Live Oak, Texas Red Oak, Shumard Oak, Chinese Pistache, and Mexican Sycamore.

-ROCKY SOIL: Cedar Elm, Shantung Maple, Bur Oak, Canby Oak, Chinquapin Oak, Lacey Oak, Live Oak, Mexican White Oak, Texas Red Oak, Shumard Oak, Chinese Pistache, Bradford Pear and Mexican Sycamore.
+ROCKY SOIL: Cedar Elm, Shantung Maple, Bur Oak, Canby Oak, Chinquapin Oak, Lacey Oak, Live Oak, Mexican White Oak, Texas Red Oak, Shumard Oak, Chinese Pistache and Mexican Sycamore.

-CALICHE SOIL: Cedar Elm, Shantung Maple, Chinquapin Oak, Lacey Oak, Mexican White Oak, Texas Red Oak, Chinese Pistache and Bradford Pear.
+CALICHE SOIL: Cedar Elm, Shantung Maple, Chinquapin Oak, Lacey Oak, Mexican White Oak, Texas Red Oak, and Chinese Pistache.

 SANDY LOAM: Most trees will do well in sandy loam, if it drains well.
 It has the right combination of particle sizes to allow pore space for oxygen.
 Roots cannot grow without oxygen, which is why heavy clay soils, with small particle size, can be a challenge.